Skiing in Italy

-A ski holiday in Italy is relaxed, informal, hedonistic, fun – and just a little bit crazy.
+Italian ski holidays are relaxed, informal, hedonistic, fun – and just a little bit crazy.
 Of course, the Italians take their skiing seriously, but then they take their lunches, dinners, aperitivi and digestivi just as seriously too.
-Thus, a winter sports holiday in Italy will always be as much about good food and drink, as it is about skiing and snowboarding.
+Thus, Italy ski holidays will always be as much about good food and drink, as it is about skiing and snowboarding.

-Many Italians who are not skiers or boarders enjoy coming to the mountains in winter for the sunshine, the scenery and the socialising.
-In fact, in resorts such as Cortina d’Ampezzo, non-skiers are actually in the majority.
+Many Italians who are not skiers or boarders enjoy coming to the mountains in winter for the sunshine, the scenery and the après ski.
+In fact, in Italian ski resorts such as Cortina d’Ampezzo, non-skiers are actually in the majority.
 However, this does not mean that Italy is not a good choice for the committed skier.
-On the contrary, there’s brilliant skiing to be found in Italy for all types of skier, who will enjoy quieter pistes thanks to the non-skiers in town.
+On the contrary, there’s brilliant skiing in Italy for all types of skier, who will enjoy quieter pistes thanks to the non-skiers in town.

-Italy is a brilliant choice for families, with young children positively welcomed in hotels and restaurants.
-Grown-ups will not be disappointed by the après-ski activity, which begins in the middle of the afternoon and continues well into the small hours!
+Italian ski resorts are a brilliant choice for families, with young children positively welcomed in ski hotels and restaurants.
+Grown-ups will not be disappointed by the après ski activity, which begins in the middle of the afternoon and continues well into the small hours.